 Membrane Proteins Structure and Dynamics

 The Fatty Acid Amide Hydrolase is a key membrane protein involved in the control of pain.
-By using molecular dynamics techniques, including free energy methods and ab-initio MD, flanked by estensive analyses using Bayesian statistics and Machine Learning, I have clarified the mechanisms of lipid selection and degradation in the enzyme, with significant insights for the discovery of targeting drugs.
+By using molecular dynamics techniques, including free energy methods and ab-initio MD, flanked by estensive analyses using Bayesian statistics, I have clarified the mechanisms of lipid selection and degradation in the enzyme, with significant insights for the discovery of targeting drugs.

 Vanni S. et al. Acc.
 Chem.
 Res.
 2019.
 Palermo G. et al. Eur.
 J. Med.
 Chem.
 2015.
 Palermo G. et al. J. Phys.
 Chem.
 B. 2015.
 Palermo G. et al. J. Chem.
 Theory.
 Comput.
 2013.
 Palermo G. et al. J. Med.
 Chem.
 2011.

 Solar cells are the energy revolution of the 21th century, converting solar energy in electricity.
 By using Density Functional Theory, we characterized the atomistic and electronic structure nature of hybrid organic-inorganic perovskites, novel materials for solar cells technology.
 Our outcomes have been integrated with the experiments of the lab of Prof. M. Graetzel for developing more efficient solar cells technologies.

 Multi-target drug discovery is promising for the development of innovative drugs.
 By applying molecular simulations and free energy methods, I have clarified the mechanism of action of ARN2508, a novel anti-inflammatory agent that inhibits both the Fatty Acid Amide Hydrolase (FAAH) and the cyclooxygenase (COX) enzymes.
 With this research, we provide the basis of dual inhibition for anti-inflammatory treatments.